Margaret G. Kibben: Military career

-Kibben's Marine Corps assignments have included Marine Corps Base Quantico, Virginia, where she served with Headquarters and Service Battalion, Security Battalion, the Brig, Marine Corps Air Facility and the president's Helicopter Squadron, HMX-1.
+Kibben's Marine Corps assignments have included Marine Corps Base Quantico where she served with Headquarters and Service Battalion, Security Battalion, the Brig, Marine Corps Air Facility and the president's Helicopter Squadron, HMX-1.
 She also served with the Marines of Second Force Service Support Group Camp Lejeune, N.C., making deployments to both Turkey and Norway.
 Later she was assigned to the Marine Corps Combat Development Command in Quantico as the doctrine writer for Religious Ministry.

 Kibben's Navy assignments include the U.S. Naval Academy in Annapolis, Maryland as the first female chaplain.
 She was the Navy Chaplain Corps historian at the Chaplain Resource Board and the command chaplain, USS San Diego (AFS-6), in Norfolk, Virginia.
 As U.S. 3rd Fleet chaplain, Kibben was responsible for the training and certification of all carrier strike group and expeditionary strike group religious ministry teams.
 She completed a deployment as the command chaplain, Combined Forces Command Afghanistan as an individual augmentee.

 Kibben was detailed to the Office of the Chief of Navy Chaplains, first serving as the director for Force Structure and Community Management and then as the executive assistant to the chief of Navy Chaplains.

 Kibben was the 18th Chaplain of the United States Marine Corps (CHMC) and the Chief of Chaplains of the United States Navy.
 She was the first woman to hold this office.

 The Chief of Navy Chaplains is the Senior Chaplain in the Navy, the Head of the U.S. Navy Chaplain Corps, and the Director of Religious Ministry Support for the Department of the Navy.
 He or she advises the Secretary of the Navy, the Commandant of the Marine Corps, the Chief of Naval Operations, and the Commandant of the Coast Guard "on all matters pertaining to religion within the Navy, United States Marine Corps, and United States Coast Guard."

 After retirement from the Navy, Kibben became a lecturer in Leadership and Ethics at the School of Engineering of the Catholic University of America.

 Chaplain of the House of Representatives

-On December 31, 2020, House Speaker Nancy Pelosi appointed Rear Adm.
-Margaret Grun Kibben as the next House chaplain, making her the first woman to serve as chaplain in either chamber of Congress.
+On December 31, 2020, House Speaker Nancy Pelosi appointed Kibben as the next House chaplain, making her the first woman to serve as chaplain in either chamber of Congress.
 Her third day as House chaplain was marked by both the 2021 United States Electoral College vote count and the accompanying violent protests, during which she offered prayers upon the evacuation of House members.
 She was reelected Chaplain of the United States House of Representatives on January 7, 2023, after Kevin McCarthy was elected Speaker.

+Speaker Mike Johnson appointed Kibben as acting House chaplain on January 3, 2025 for the 119th Congress.
+Despite her previously holding the office for two terms, Johnson stated that he would replace Kibben.